Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 }

-As shown in this example, you can modify the contents from within a function simply by passing the array name.
+As in this example, you can modify the contents from inside the function just by passing the array name as is.

 Basics of Function Pointers

-In C, you can also store a function’s address in a variable and call it.
+In C, you can store the address of a function in a variable and call it.
 This is a function pointer.

 int add(int a, int b) {